The 2026 Portfolio 'Proof of Person' Test: How to Verify Your Digital Identity in an AI-Saturated Market

 - Show Your Process, Not Just Your Product: Create case studies that detail your thinking: the failed approach first, the client feedback that changed direction, the constraint that sparked creativity.

 - Share Your "Why": Have an 'About Me' section that goes beyond a robotic bio.
 What drives you?
 What's a professional lesson you learned the hard way?
 This narrative voice is incredibly difficult for AI to replicate authentically.
+For more on crafting this section, see our guide on why your About Me section is the new first interview.

 Your Portfolio as the Central Verification Hub